theatre-js/theatre/CONTRIBUTING.md

 yarn lint:all --fix
 ```

 > Yarn passes all extra parameters to the internal scripts.
-So, for example, if you wish to run the tests in watch more, you can run `yarn test --watch`.
+So, for example, if you wish to run the tests in watch mode, you can run `yarn test --watch`.

-## Workflow

-> This section is lacking in instructions (PRs welcome!).

-1. Find (or create) an issue you would like to look at
-2. Implement the changes & test it against
-3. Run the tests to ensure that nothing has been broken
-4. Create a PR & reference the issue 🎉

-If you have any questions or issues along the way, drop a message in the
-[discord community](https://discord.gg/bm9f8F9Y9N) and maybe someone can help!

 ## Documentation

-> This section is lacking in instructions (PRs welcome!).

 The libraries come bundled with typescript definitions with TSDoc comments.
 You can explore the API if your editor is configured to display TSDoc comments.